 Most trucking accidents require us to hire at least one expert witness.
 The first of these experts is generally a “collision reconstructionist.”
 Our reconstructionist will do exactly what the title implies – he will “reconstruct” the crash using engineering principles.
 Based on factors such as weight, speed, skid marks, and angular force, our expert will help determine how it all happened.
 South Carolina law also allows us to download data from the tractor trailer’s “black box” to further analyze why they collided with you.

-What You Can Do To Uphold Your Right To Safety & Justice
+Truck Accident Lawyers Can Uphold Your Right To Safety & Justice

 Do not be discouraged if the police officer or MAIT team put you at fault when you know that simply is not true.
 While proving liability is critical to your case, it is not determined by what highway patrol concludes.
 Rather, liability is based on facts.
 Those facts are discovered by way of thorough, scientific investigation, often including collision reconstruction.